dlynes12/Job_Hiring_Program/phase2/src/README.txt

 3) Specify the closing date by pressing on the calendar icon and selecting the desired date
 4) Specify the job position being created in the corresponding field
-5) Enter an integer representing to the number of jobs to be created.
+5) Enter an integer representing the number of jobs to be created.
 More than one available position indicates hiring for multiple locations.
 6) Enter a stage in the interview process one at a time, press "Add Stage" button.
-    The order you enter the stages in is the same order applicants are interviewed in.
+    The order you enter the stages in, is the same order applicants are interviewed in.
 7) Choose an interviewers from the dropdown menu and press "Add Interviewer" button.
 This selects the interviewers who interview applicants in the hiring process.
 8) Add a tag: either full time or part time